michael2012z/BitBible/markdown/KJV/files/Gen.md

 27. And he said unto him, What is thy name?
 And he said, Jacob.

-28. And he said, Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed.Israel: that is, A prince of God
+28. And he said, Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed.

 29. And Jacob asked him, and said, Tell me, I pray thee, thy name.
 And he said, Wherefore is it that thou dost ask after my name?
 And he blessed him there.

-30. And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.Peniel: that is, The face of God
+30. And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.

 31. And as he passed over Penuel the sun rose upon him, and he halted upon his thigh.